VIVUS Inc. (VVUS)'s Financial Results Comparing With Arena Pharmaceuticals Inc. (NASDAQ:ARNA) | New Business Observer

 |3.00

-Meanwhile, Arena Pharmaceuticals Inc.’s consensus target price is $66.33, while its potential upside is 8.90%.
+Competitively Arena Pharmaceuticals Inc. has a consensus target price of $66.33, with potential upside of 8.90%.

 The shares of both VIVUS Inc. and Arena Pharmaceuticals Inc. are owned by institutional investors at 17.1% and 86.3% respectively.
-Insiders owned roughly 2.1% of VIVUS Inc.’s shares.
-Insiders Competitively, owned 0.2% of Arena Pharmaceuticals Inc. shares.
+About 2.1% of VIVUS Inc.’s share are held by insiders.
+Comparatively, 0.2% are Arena Pharmaceuticals Inc.’s share held by insiders.

 Performance